Software deployment

 Software deployment is all of the activities that make a software system available for use.

-The general deployment process consists of several interrelated activities with possible transitions between them.
-These activities can occur on the producer side or on the consumer side or both.
+Deployment can involve activities on the producer (software developer) side or on the consumer (user) side or both.
+Deployment to consumers is a hard task because the target systems are diverse and unpredictable.

+Software as a service avoids these difficulties by deploying only to dedicated servers that are typically under the producer's control.

 Because every software system is unique, the precise processes or procedures within each activity can hardly be defined.
 Therefore, "deployment" should be interpreted as a general process that has to be customized according to specific requirements or characteristics.

 History

-When computers were extremely large, expensive, and bulky (mainframes and minicomputers), the software was often bundled together with the hardware by manufacturers.
-If business software needed to be installed on an existing computer, this might require an expensive, time-consuming visit by a systems architect or a consultant.
-For complex, on-premises installation of enterprise software today, this can still sometimes be the case.
+When computers were extremely large, expensive, and bulky (mainframes and minicomputers), the software was often bundled together with the hardware by manufacturers and provided for free.
+A pivotal moment occurred in 1969 when IBM, influenced by antitrust lawsuits, began charging for software and services separately from hardware.
+This "unbundling" effectively created the modern software industry, turning software into a commercial product.
+Early deployment processes were highly structured; the Lincoln Labs Phased Model, developed in 1956 for the SAGE air defense system, introduced sequential phases that influenced later methodologies.
+This approach was formalized in the waterfall model, which became dominant after being described by Winston Royce in 1970.
+It led to infrequent, costly, and lengthy release cycles, often taking years.
+If business software needed to be installed, it often required an expensive, time-consuming visit by a systems architect or a consultant.
+For complex, on-premises installation of enterprise software today, this is sometimes still the case.